 Is a type of alternative investment that describes investing capital into a private company not listed on a public exchange.
 Private equity investors may also buy out public companies and delist them, thus removing open public access to investment.
 Private equity is offered to investors by these companies to make acquisitions, fund innovation, expand working capital, and improve a target's balance sheet.

 Describes the unlisted investment activity of investors that purchase or sell equity and/or debt of privately-owned companies.
 The private market is not openly available or centrally exchanged, and private equity and private debt arrangements are often made directly between the owners of the asset and those who wish to invest.

-When dealing in alternative assets, the secondary market is where investors can buy and sell their interests in an alternative investments fund within the community of existing owners and buyers of that particular asset.
+When dealing in alternative investments, the secondary market is where investors can buy and sell their interests in an alternative investments fund within the community of existing owners and buyers of alternative investments.
 As alternative investments are not listed they cannot be bought and sold like securities on a stock exchange.
 Such transactions are typically executed at a material discount to the net asset value of the fund.
 There exists secondary funds, whose strategy is to benefit from purchasing interests in alternative investment funds at a discount.

 Tenure (sometimes Maturity)

 Tenure is used to describe the amount of time designated to a particular investment for it to achieve its goals.